 Apple in Education Profiles

-Kent College’s MacBook 1-to-1 programme provides a ‘window on the world’ for all 490 students — an ideal, easy-to-use platform for individual study, according to the Head Master.
-Students are motivated, creative and achieving major improvements in exam performance.
+Kent College’s MacBook 1-to-1 program provides a “window on the world” for all 490 students — an ideal, easy-to-use platform for individual study, according to the headmaster.
+Students are motivated, creative, and achieving major improvements in exam performance.

 Static PCs at the crossroads

-Kent College is an independent school for day and boarding boys and girls, aged three to eighteen.
-It was founded in 1885 as the ‘Wesleyan College, Canterbury’, setting a Methodist approach to its education that is still strong today.
+Kent College is an independent school in Canterbury in southeast England for day and boarding boys and girls aged 3 to 18.
+It was founded in 1885 as the “Wesleyan College, Canterbury,” setting a Methodist approach to its education that is still strong today.

 After its more orthodox approach to creating ICT suites, Chris explains: “We had reached a crossroads.”